sushrut111/cowin-automation-extn/README.md

 # COWIN portal automation

-## THIS EXTENSION DOES NOT BOOK A SLOT FOR YOU, IT HELPS YOU REDUCE THE TIME YOU SPEND FOR FILLING THE INPUTS AND CLICKING THE SUBMIT BUTTONS WHICH RESULTS IN FASTER EXPERIENCE AND GIVES ADVANTAGE OVER OTHERS

 ## How to use the extension?

 0. You can now install this extension directly from chrome extensions store [here](https://chrome.google.com/webstore/detail/cowin-automation/gemdkhkmcnifpfbfnhpbbhageflibppm)